 Stage of life: From birth to puberty (attachment, confusion)

 Remeber the ayurvedic principle of “like attracts like,” so you’re most likely to go out of balance during your dosha’s time of day, season, and life stage.
 During these vulnerable times, focus on bringing in the other two elements.

-Nora Isaacs is a San Francisco–based freelance writer.
+By Nora Isaacs, a San Francisco–based freelance writer